A simple but neat solution to the problem of how best…

 Price Paid: $2.50

 A simple but neat solution to the problem of how best to carry alcohol as stove fuel.
-Tough polyurethane construction, a flip top, and measuring lines allows the user to easily carry, dispense, and keep track of fuel usage.
+Tough polyurethane construction, a flip top, and measuring lines allow the user to easily carry, dispense, and keep track of fuel usage.

 - Tough polyurethane can handle abuse